Orthopaedic virtual fracture clinic (Broomfield Hospital)

 If you have an upper limb injury, you can begin driving when you are no longer using your sling and when you have sufficient pain-free strength in your arms, such that you can safely control the steering column, gear stick and handbrake.

-Decisions to return to work are made on an individual basis and should be discussed with the Virtual Fracture Clinic, your GP and your employer.
-You may require a period of time off work and when you return you may need light or amended duties.
+Decisions to return to work are made on an individual basis and should be discussed with the team, your GP and your employer.
+You may need a period of time off work and when you return you may need light or amended duties.

 The advice given will depend on your profession and your injury.